CPM Calculator

 Q: What is a reasonable CPM?

 A: Reasonable CPM ranges vary by industry, platform, and target audience.
-For the Taiwan market, Facebook CPM is typically between $150-500, while Google Display Network (GDN) is around $100-300.
+For general markets, Facebook CPM is typically between $150-500, while Google Display Network (GDN) is around $100-300.
 Precise audience targeting usually results in higher CPM, but with correspondingly better conversion rates.

 Q: Is lower CPM always better?